 What is the purpose of an apostille?

-The Apostille certificate attached to a business translation does not certify the translation, but rather the authorization by the signatory and the accuracy of the seal used on the document certifies it.
+The Apostille Certificate attached to a document translation does not certify the translation, but rather the authorization by the signatory and the accuracy of the seal used on the document certifies it.
 An Apostille provides no information regarding the quality of the translation.
-If you want to ensure that your documents are translated to the highest standard only use native translators and linguists for the business translation.
-It is sometimes hard to find people that are native speakers in both the originating language and the target language, but it is worth the effort to obtain a pinpoint accurate business translation.
+If you want to ensure that your documents are translated to the highest standard, only use native translators and linguists for your translation.

 Getting an Apostille